-Mission Wealth’s Spotlight on the Team for October is Client Advisor Rory Macdonald.
-Rory has been with Mission Wealth for nearly 7 years, and brings to the firm over 9 years of experience in finance.
-In this interview we learn that Rory is a citizen of not only the United States but 2 other countries.
+Mission Wealth’s Spotlight on the Team for October 2018 is Client Advisor Rory Macdonald.
+Rory has been with Mission Wealth since 2012.
+In this interview, we learn that Rory is a citizen of not only the United States but 2 other countries.
 He also provides a helpful piece of financial advice on how to set budget goals and make improvements.

 What are a few childhood experiences you had that formed who you are today?